 List of Crocodiles in Africa

-The four species of crocodile found in Africa are:
+The five species of crocodile found in Africa are:

 - Nile crocodile (Crocodylus niloticus)